zjuradoq/PURE_CRN_models/README.md

 - All generated SBML models are available in the `Models` directory.

 Scripts:
--All scripts used to build model and plotting are located in the main folder.
+- All scripts used to build model and plotting are located in the main folder.

 ## Author contributions
 * **Z. J.** - Project conceptualization, mathematical model development, experimental execution, data analysis, parameter fitting, and primary manuscript writing.